Large Language Models for Software Engineering: A Systematic Literature Review: Approach

 \subsection{Data Extraction and Analysis}

-We finally obtained 229 relevant research papers after searching and snowballing.
+We finally obtained 395 relevant research papers after searching and snowballing.
 Fig.~\ref{fig:paper_dictribution} presents an overview of the distribution of the included papers.
-As shown in Fig.~\ref{fig:paper_dictribution} (a), 38\% of papers are published in peer-reviewed venues.
-ICSE is the most common of these venues, with a contribution of 9\% of the total.
-Other venues with noteworthy contributions include TSE, ICSME, and SANER, contributing 5\%, 3\%, and 3\% respectively.
-Meanwhile, the remaining 62\% of papers are published on arXiv, an open-access platform that serves as a repository for scholarly articles.
-This finding is not surprising since much new LLMs4SE research is rapidly emerging and thus many works are just completed and are likely in the peer review process.
+As shown in Fig.~\ref{fig:paper_dictribution} (a), 154 papers are published in peer-reviewed venues.
+ICSE is the most common of these venues, with a contribution of 41 papers.
+Other venues with noteworthy contributions include TSE, ESEC/FSE, and TOSEM, contributing 14, 12, and 11 papers respectively.
+Meanwhile, the remaining 241 papers are published on arXiv, an open-access platform that serves as a repository for scholarly articles.
+This finding is not surprising since much new LLM4SE research is rapidly emerging and thus many works are just completed and are likely in the peer review process.
 Despite the non-peer-reviewed nature of these papers, we have performed a rigorous quality assessment process on all collected papers, to ensure the quality of validity of our findings.
 This approach allows us to include all high-quality and relevant publications while maintaining high research standards.

 Fig.~\ref{fig:paper_dictribution} (b) shows the temporal distribution of the included papers.
 The number of publications has seen a rapidly growing trend since 2020.
-In 2020 and 2021, there are only 7 and 11 relevant papers, respectively.
-However, by 2022, the number of papers increases dramatically to 51.
-What's surprising is that, in the first half of 2023 alone, the number of published papers has already reached 160.
-This rapid growth trend demonstrates that there is a growing research interest in the domain of LLMs4SE.
+In 2020 and 2021, there are only 7 and 13 relevant papers, respectively.
+However, by 2022, the number of papers has increased dramatically to 56.
+What's surprising is that, in 2023 alone, the number of published papers has already reached 273.
+And within just one month in 2024, 46 relevant papers are published.
+This rapid growth trend demonstrates that there is a growing research interest in the domain of LLM4SE.